FraserParlane/bird-spectrograms/README.md

-# Bird songs and Fourier Transforms

-If a bird wrote down its song as sheet music, what would it look like?
+# If a bird wrote down its song as sheet music, what would it look like?

 <a href="https://youtu.be/BFwcstHAd04" target="_blank">
     <img src="readme/bird-video.png">